 Brill is a large and meaty flat fish very similar to a turbot.
 It has a dark mottled appearance although the colour is variable.
 With small, smooth scales.

-According to the latest studies carried out by ICES brill stocks are thought to be healthy in our area, and fishing effort is well below sustainable limits.
+The latest ICES stock assessment shows that brill stocks continue to do well in Cornish waters.
+With biomass well above MSY and decreasing fishing pressure brill is becoming more sustainable.
 Landings have remained stable over the past two decades.
 They have a relatively low vulnerability to over fishing being faster growing than many other flatfish species.
 In Cornwall there is a minimum landing size of 30cm for Brill.

 Demersal trawls are large nets that are pulled through the water with the bottom edge of the net touching the seabed.
 At each edge the net is pulled open by metal ‘trawl doors’.
 Sometimes referred to as Otter trawling.